Hester Stanhope, Viscountess Mahon

 Their London house was in Harley Street.
-Following the birth of her third daughter, Lady Hester suffered from puerperal fever, and was taken to Chevening for her health.
+Following the birth of her third daughter, Lady Mahon suffered from puerperal fever, and was taken to Chevening for her health.
 She died there, aged 24, and was buried at St Botolph's Church, Chevening.

 Stanhope remarried in 1781 to Louisa Grenville, his first wife's first cousin.
 He inherited his father's title in 1786, his older brother having predeceased him.